leisenstein/DeveloperNotes/GIT.md

 git status
 ```

-I add everything to my local repo so it is being tracked.
+I add code files to my local repo so it is being tracked.
 This is called the Staging area.
 It is now being tracked, but has not been committed to my local repo.
 ```sh
 git add .